-Black is an intense color.
-It is the color of sophistication, seriousness and deepness.
+Black is an intense colour.
+It is the colour of sophistication, seriousness and deepness.

-Black is the color of class.
-Black is the absence of color.
-Hence, it has the capability to absorb the energy.
+Black is the colour of the class.
+Black is the absence of colour.
+Hence, it has the capability to absorb energy.
 Black shows clarity.

 Black doesn’t stand out.
-It’s a recessive color.
+It’s a recessive colour.
 But it doesn’t have any hidden meaning.
 Black’s black.
-This make people trust it.
+This makes people trust it.

 Black is used by niche companies to state the motto ‘We are who we are’

 Nike, Adidas, Wikipedia, etc. are examples of companies using black in their logo.

 White is pure.
 It consists of every colour and hence has many meanings.

 White is the perfect opposite of black.
 It reflects everything.
 It shows clarity and flawlessness.
 White is often used with black and other colours in the logos.